 Gospel of John

 And I have no problem with this.
 The problem I have is that most people put the dating of all of these into the late 90’s to early 100’s CE.
-I believe that they were all written much earlier.
+I believe they were all written much earlier.
 And I’m not the only one.
 To me, there’s ample evidence to support the view that the entire New Testament was written before the fall of Jerusalem in 70 CE.
-The biggest piece being that the war and the destruction of the city and Temple aren’t mentioned anywhere.
-This is a staggering omission, especially given the charge of “anti-semitism” often leveled at John’s gospel.
+The biggest piece being that the war and the destruction of the city and Temple aren’t mentioned anywhere in the New Testament.
+This is a staggering omission, especially given the charge of anti-semitism often leveled at John’s gospel.

 Furthermore, as we’ve noted before, if the destruction of the Temple is taken off the table as a possible and probable fulfillment of the warning from Jesus and the New Testament writers, then those same warnings fail and fail miserably.
 Further still, what they’re warning about is then left up to anyone’s guess, as most “prophecy experts” prove weekly.
 But, when that historic event is left on the table, all of the hoop jumping and juggling disappear and the clear picture emerges from the dust and rubble.

 Little children, it’s the last hour.
 Just as you’ve heard that the antichrist is coming, so now many antichrists have appeared.
 This is how we know it’s the last hour.

 That’s pretty clear.
 Contrary to what prophecy “experts” tell us today, we can’t be living in the “last days” because John stated it was the “last hour” in the first century.
 Not only that, look how he justifies such a claim—

 Notice what he says, “You’ve heard that antichrist is coming.
 And, now, it’s worse than we thought because many antichrists have already appeared!”